-A pacemaker regulates the electrical system that controls your heart rhythm.
-With each heartbeat, an electrical impulse travels from the top of the heart to the bottom, signaling the heart’s muscles to contract.
+A pacemaker regulates your body’s electrical system, which controls your heart rhythm.
+With each heartbeat, an electrical impulse travels from the top of your heart to the bottom, signaling your heart’s muscles to contract.
 A pacemaker can also track and record your heartbeat.
-This can help your doctor get a better understanding of your arrhythmia.
+A record can help your doctor better understand your arrhythmia.

 Not all pacemakers are permanent.
 Temporary pacemakers can control certain types of problems.
 You may need a temporary pacemaker after a heart attack or heart surgery.
-They can also be necessary if a medication overdose temporarily slowed your heart.
+You may also need one if a medication overdose temporarily slowed your heart.

 Your doctor or cardiologist will test you to see if you’re a good candidate for a pacemaker.

-Prior to receiving a pacemaker, you’ll undergo several tests.
-These tests can ensure that a pacemaker is the right choice for you:
+Before receiving a pacemaker, you’ll need several tests.
+These tests can ensure that a pacemaker is the right choice for you.

 - An echocardiogram uses sound waves to measure the size and thickness of your heart muscle.

-- An electrocardiogram uses sensors placed on your skin to measure your heart’s electrical signals.
+- For an electrocardiogram, a nurse or doctor places sensors on your skin that measure your heart’s electrical signals.

-- Holter monitoring tracks your heart rhythm for 24 hours with a wearable device.
+- For Holter monitoring, you wear a device that tracks your heart rhythm for 24 hours.

 - A stress test monitors your heart rate while you exercise.

-If a pacemaker is right for you, you’ll plan for the surgery.
+If a pacemaker is right for you, you’ll need to plan for the surgery.
 Your doctor will give you complete instructions on how to prepare.

-- Don’t drink or eat anything after midnight before your surgery.
+- Don’t drink or eat anything after midnight the night before your surgery.

-- Shower and shampoo well, possibly with a special soap.
-This reduces the risk of a potentially serious heart infection during surgery.
+- Shower and shampoo well.
+Your doctor may want you to use a special soap.
+This reduces your chances of developing a potentially serious infection.

-Implanting a pacemaker typically takes one to two hours.
-You’ll receive a sedative to relax you, and a local anesthetic to numb the incision site.
+Implanting a pacemaker typically takes 1 to 2 hours.
+You’ll receive a sedative to relax you and a local anesthetic to numb the incision site.
 You’ll be awake during the procedure.

 Your surgeon will make a small incision near your shoulder.
-Through the incision, they’ll guide a small wire into a major vein near your collarbone.
-The surgeon will lead the wire through the vein to your heart.
+They’ll guide a small wire through the incision into a major vein near your collarbone.
+Then the surgeon will lead the wire through your vein to your heart.
 An X-ray machine will help guide your surgeon through the process.

-When your surgeon is satisfied with the procedure, they’ll close your incision with stitches.
+At the end, your surgeon will close your incision with stitches.

-Every medical procedure carries some risks.
-The majority of risks associated with a pacemaker are from the surgical installation.
+Every medical procedure has some risks.
+Most risks associated with a pacemaker are from the surgical installation.
 They include: